7UKECREAT0R/MCCompiled/README.md

 ### Definitions
 MCCompiled is shipped with a [definitions.def](https://github.com/7UKECREAT0R/MCCompiledSource/blob/master/mc-compiled/definitions.def) file which is a massive library of organized aliases for inserting strings.
 One of my favorite parts of this file is that it has all text colors defined under normalized names.
 Rather than having to type `§6` you can just type `[color: gold]`.
 Give the file a look over to understand why it's so useful.

+### IDE
+Use MCCompiled's completely web-based IDE to create, error check, and autocomplete your way through your toughest projects.
+Save and load files natively, along with keyword information and a big "COMPILE" button to immediately put your results into Minecraft's development_x_packs directory.
+[Try it now!](https://7ukecreat0r.github.io/mccompiled/editor.html)

 # Sold?
 Grab a pre-compiled copy over on the [releases page](https://github.com/7UKECREAT0R/MCCompiled/releases), or compile it yourself from [source](https://github.com/7UKECREAT0R/MCCompiledSource)!
 MCCompiled is completely free and will always stay that way.